Updated June 6, 2023

 - Now, we also have the number of products sold or the Sales Volume defined in another tab – Sheet 2, which has been renamed to Sales Volume.

-- Now we wish to calculate the total sales for each product in Sheet 3, which has been renamed to Total Sales.
+- Now we wish to calculate the total sales for each product in Sheet 3, renamed Total Sales.

-- Now the next step is to go to Cell B2 and then type the formula = after this; we need to change the reference to sheet 1, where the price list is defined.
+- The next step is to go to Cell B2 and type the formula = after this, we need to change the reference to sheet 1, where the price list is defined.
 Once the cell reference has been set, we will need to select the price for the first product; in this case, it is Product 1.

 - As we can see, in the function bar, we have the cell reference pointing to the Price List sheet, which is the first sheet.
-On closer examination, we see that it refers to the Price List sheet and cell B2, which is the Sales of Product 1.
+On closer examination, it refers to the Price List sheet and cell B2, the Sales of Product 1.

-- Now we need to change the cell reference to point to the second sheet – Sales Volume.
-Once we have changed the cell reference, we need to select Quantity for Product 1.
+- We need to change the cell reference to the second sheet – Sales Volume.
+Once we have changed the cell reference, we must select Quantity for Product 1.